-The historic Royal Mile in Edinburgh connects the Palace of Holyrood at the bottom to Edinburgh Castle at the top, on a road that’s one mile in length (hence the name).
+The historic Royal Mile in Edinburgh connects the Palace of Holyrood at the bottom to Edinburgh Castle at the top on a road that’s one mile in length (hence the name).

-About The Royal Mile
+Review of The Royal Mile

-There aren’t many streets in the world that are a tourist attraction in their own right, but Edinburgh’s Royal Mile easily takes that title on account of its fascinating mix of architecture and history.
+There aren’t many streets in the world that are a tourist attraction in their own right but Edinburgh’s Royal Mile easily takes that title on account of its fascinating mix of architecture and history.